-I’ve been using the MailChimp platform for more than four years and can navigate it pretty easily.
-I’ve taught myself the ins and outs of lists, groups, and segments, I understand hidden and visible fields, and can set up various triggers for automation workflows without much thought.
+I used the MailChimp platform for more than four years before switching to ConvertKit, and learned to navigate it pretty easily.
+I taught myself the ins and outs of lists, groups, and segments, I understand hidden and visible fields, and know how to set up various triggers for automation workflows without much thought.

 But that’s not the norm, and I know that based on the questions I receive via email, in the courses and webinars I lead, and in my Facebook community.

 One of the questions I get asked most often is:

 This is usually asked in frustration, and I do my best to explain, but it’s a difficult concept to grasp.
 Today, I want to attempt to explain the different between MailChimp lists, groups, and segments, and share several ways in which these three terms might apply to your own email marketing campaigns.

 One of my favorite metaphors that helps me explain the difference between the three terms is this: